 They were able to talk about the different sizes in a tangible way, and had concrete materials to practice with.
 They compared the different sizes and materials once they finished measuring.

-Draw a Picture and Measure it
+draw a picture and measure it

 This was a huge hit with our students.
 We got so many creative pictures and students had a great time measuring their creations when they were done.
 We had firetrucks, ninjas, rainbows, bears, sharks, butterflies, mermaids, and so much more!